sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 Here, we don’t just give an example of the input and output, but also explain the difference with the original `rehype-slug` package and why a custom implementation exists in the codebase.

-Another kind of useful examples are usage examples:
+Usage examples are another thing to include in function comments:

 ```js
 /**